Amechi101/indieapp/algorthim_scrap/README.md

 ```
 "User Interactions"
 ----------------
-** User based events the send signals to the (DB), to the scrapping program or generate other events**
+** User based events that send signals to the backend to do something or consume some sort of data**

 -------------------------------------------------------------
 > Timeline: An area on the user dashboard for viewing and filtering of their liked items on the site.